FAQ

 Are you FAA certified to fly drones commercially in Florida?

 Yes.
 All flights are conducted under FAA Part 107 regulations by a certified Remote Pilot.
-This is required for any paid drone work in the United States.
-I carry proof of certification and can provide it upon request for job site access or insurance verification.
+This is required for paid drone work in the United States.
+Proof of certification can be provided upon request for job site access, vendor setup, or insurance verification.

 Do you carry drone insurance?

 Yes.
-I carry aviation liability insurance specifically for drone operations.
-Many general contractors and commercial clients require a Certificate of Insurance (COI) before work begins—I can provide this and add your company as an additional insured if needed.
+Southview Drone Imaging carries aviation liability insurance specifically for drone operations.
+Many general contractors, commercial clients, and property managers require a Certificate of Insurance before work begins, and a COI can be provided when needed.

 Pricing & Scheduling